Scalable Dynamic Topic Modeling with Clustered Latent Dirichlet Allocation (CLDA): Experimental Validation

 We compared the systems using both measures.
 We compared the global topics to each other by comparing their means.
 For our system, these are emitted by clustering, but for DTM we averaged the local topics together.
 Both the S{\o}rensen-Dice coefficient and the Jaccard index compare single sets to each other.
 Comparing the outputs of DTM and CLDA requires assigning a one-to-one matching between the two collections.
 If the topics generated by DTM and CLDA both include a topic describing the same concepts, these two topics will match more closely than they match other topics.
 If this is not the case, then the topics are not similar and a low value will be obtained regardless of the optimality of matching.
 Our experiment utilizes this assumption by greedily matching the pair of unassigned topics that are closest to each other under the Jaccard index out of all possible pairings, repeating the process until all topics are assigned.
 The Jaccard index and S{\o}rensen-Dice coefficient are calculated for each match.

-The values of the global matches are shown in Figure~\ref{fig:comparison_CLDA_DTM_LDA} sorted from best to worst.
-We also include the results for matching topics from DTM and CLDA against those estimated from PLDA+, respectively, as a reference point.
-Looking at the S{\o}rensen-Dice coefficient, the closest matching topic between CLDA and DTM overlap by 80\% in the top 20 words, and ten topics match at 50\% or better.
-The Jaccard index shows similar results.
-The three comparisons show that the sets of global topics generated by CLDA, DTM, and PLDA+ are all roughly the same distance from each other.
+The values of the global topic matches are shown in Figure~\ref{fig:comparison_CLDA_DTM_LDA} sorted from best to worst.
+We compare CLDA's global topics to those of both PLDA and DTM, and also compare PLDA to DTM directly as a reference point.
+We find that these comparisons all produce similar results; the global topics from each approach are all roughly the same distance from one another.